captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 but we both know she told you to say that
 ---
-and right now she's there
+and right now she’s there
 ---
 standing behind you
 ---
-and you're darting her kind of wide-eyed looks
+and you’re darting her kind of wide-eyed looks
 ---
 like WHAT DO I DO ABOUT THIS
 ---
-and she's shaking her head
+and she’s shaking her head
 ---
 and biting her fingernails
 ---